dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/font-selection.md

 ### Font Styles

-Setting a font size programmatically is not ideal for applications which support multiple screen resolutions etc.
+Setting a font size programmatically is not ideal for applications which support multiple screen resolutions and platforms which support multiple logical font sizes.
+Also, any changes to the platform font settings will override any sizes that have been programmatically set.

 A more flexible approach is to prepare various JSON stylesheets, and request a different style for each platform:

 ~~~{.cpp}